-Before joining Latham, Chase clerked for Judge Edward E. Carnes, of the US Court of Appeals for the Eleventh Circuit.
+Before joining Latham, Chase served as a law clerk to the Honorable Edward E. Carnes of the US Court of Appeals for the Eleventh Circuit.

 Experience

-An online education company in a claimant-side arbitration involving breach-of-contract and fraud claims.
-Result: During the course of the arbitration hearing, the client secured a favorable settlement that included a substantial monetary payment and injunctive relief.
+An online education company in a claimant-side arbitration involving breach-of-contract and fraud claims in obtaining a favorable settlement that included a substantial monetary payment and injunctive relief

 Qualifications